WillemGibson/T2A1_Worbook_A/README.md

     - ACME will need to clearly state how and why they intend to get/use personal data.
     - They will need to implement some sort of consent form to get legal confirmation of personal data collection.

 ## Q9: Describe the structural aspects of the relational database model.
-Your description should include information about the structure in which data is stored and how relations are represented in that structure.
+Your description should include information about the structure in which data is stored and how relations are represented in that structure

 The realational database model is one of the most common models in databsea technology.
 It is used to seperate specific information and connect them respectively.
 Data is sorted into tables, also known as relations.
 These are sorted in collumn and rows to better layout for readability, which can relate to eachtother using foregin keys.
 Here is a dive into the basic structure of a relational databsae:

 1. Tables
     - Tables are used to separate the information into specific areas.
 Such as users, customers, products, orders, etc.
     - Each table consists of columns to specify certain aspects of each entry, for example, name, quantity, cost, etc.
     - The rows are used to display each data entry as a readable structure.

 2. Keys
     - keys are used to sort and call different data entries, for example, foreign keys which are used to call data between tables.